OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/datastore-ref/ColoradoHydroBaseRest/ColoradoHydroBaseRest.md

-Data indicated as "historical data" undergo review by the State in order to produce a data archive, and third party data are also ingested for some data types, to simplify access to useful data types.
+Data indicated as "historical data" undergo review by the State in order to produce a data archive, and third party data are also ingested for some data types, to simplify access to useful data types and allow creation of HydroBase database snapshots that can be used by modelers who do not want data to change during modeling work.
+Month and year interval data are often based on daily time series and daily time series often use common statistic, such as mean daily flow.
+Information from the original data sources should be consulted to better understand data details.

 Data indicated as "real-time data" include current and recent measurements and may also have a long period.
 Real-time data are typically processed into historical data using a process that includes review and quality control,